What is Efficient and Healthy Schools?

 1) Become a Participant

-Access technical resources and stay up-to-date by receiving our campaign newsletter on best practices, case studies, and webinars.
-We will be prioritizing schools serving low-income communities, and any K-12 schools and their districts are welcome to join as participants in the campaign.
-In addition, participating schools can receive recognition for their exemplary efforts to improve energy efficiency and indoor air quality through operation and maintenance, HVAC upgrades and replacement, ongoing monitoring and data analytics, and support for efficient and healthy school buildings.
+Access technical resources, receive direct technical assistance, and stay up-to-date by receiving our program newsletter on best practices, case studies, and webinars.
+We will be prioritizing schools serving low-income communities, and any K-12 schools and their districts are welcome to join as participants in the program.
+In addition, participating schools can receive recognition for their exemplary efforts to improve energy efficiency and indoor environmental quality.

 2) Become a Supporter

-Promote the goals of the Efficient and Healthy Schools campaign.
-The Campaign welcomes designers, engineers, consultants, ESCO, distributors, manufacturers, energy efficiency organizations, utilities, other program implementers and interested school communities to join as supporters.
-Supporters are encouraged to share information about the campaign with schools, communicate the benefits of efficient and healthy school buildings, and help recruit school participants to join the campaign.
+The program welcomes designers, engineers, consultants, ESCO, distributors, manufacturers, energy efficiency organizations, utilities, other program implementers and interested school communities to join as supporters.
+Supporters are encouraged to share information about the program with schools, communicate the benefits of efficient and healthy school buildings, and help recruit school participants to join the program.